Overview

 Things to do

-Where to go when - our guide to Iguazu Falls
+Where to go when - our guide to Iguazú Falls

 Iguazu Falls

-The weather in Iguazu Falls is wide and varied
+The Weather in Iguazu Falls

 The Iguazú Falls are so vast they span across both Argentina and Brazil, crashing through lush, subtropical forests teeming with wildlife.
 Argentina’s territory offers the most extensive network of panoramic walkways, whereas the Brazilian side allows you to get closest to the falls (where you will likely be soaked in spray).
-The busiest summer months are December - February, when the climate is hot and humid, and plenty of rain means the falls are at their fullest.
+The busiest summer months are December-February, when the climate is hot and humid, and plenty of rain means the falls are at their fullest.
 From March - August the rain eases off, humidity drops and temperatures cool, making this an ideal time for hiking and cycling.
 From September - November the water levels in the falls are lower following the dry season and you’ll be able to make out individual cataracts and exposed granite cliffs.

-View our Iguazu Falls weather guide
+View our Iguazú Falls weather guide

 Papagaio